joemoose/dungeoneers.d20/docs/character.md

 | 9 | Gambler | Disowned | 19 | Servant | Robbed |
 | 10 | Herbalist | Exiled | 20 | Smuggler | Suspected |

-Next, pick one trait from each of the following three pairs that best describes your character’s outlook on life and their motivation.
+Next, pick one trait from each of the following three pairs that best describes your character’s **drive**, their outlook on life, personality, or motivation.
 If you prefer, roll d6; on an even result, take the first option; on an odd, take the second.

 Is your character more: